VUB-HYDR/Wikimpacts/README.md

 > [!WARNING]
 > Do not commit these files to your branch or to `main`, big thanks!

-### Parsing and normalization

-If you have new events to add to the database, first parse them and insert them.

-- To parse events (and normalize their values) from a json file with the right schema (adding schema validation soon), run:

-    ```shell
-    # an example
-    poetry run python3 Database/parse_events.py --spaCy_model "en_core_web_trf" --filename "some_json_file.json" --raw_path "Database/raw" --locale "en_US.UTF-8"

-    # for help
-    poetry run python3 Database/parse_events.py --help
-    ```

 ### Inserting
 - To insert new main events: